-Jamie Drouin (b.1972) is a Canadian electronic music composer and visual artist.
-His minimalist works explore the unique perceptual experiences which can emerge from reduced palettes, and the gradual interchange of tones.
-These compositions speak of duration and change, expanding to fill the room like temporary sculptures of evolving mass and weight.
+Jamie Drouin (b.1970) is a Canadian electronic music composer and visual artist.
+His minimalist works highlight the unique perceptual experiences which can emerge from reduced palettes, and the confluence of tones over time.
+Drouin’s compositions simultaneously speak of stasis and change, expanding to fill rooms like temporary sculptures of evolving mass and weight.

-Drouin’s primary instrument is the analogue synthesizer, with the additional timbres and noises, introduced by the slightest variation in electrical current, becoming important elements of change and chance in the final compositions.
+For the past 18 years, Drouin’s primary instrument has been the analogue synthesizer, incorporating the additional timbres and noises, introduced by the slightest variation in electrical current, as important elements of change and chance in his compositions.